open2c/pairtools/doc/parsing.rst

 To restore the sequence of ligation events, there is a special field ``junction_index`` that can be reported as a separate column of .pair file by setting ``--add-junction-index``.
 This field contains information on:

-- the order of the junction in the recovered walk, starting from 5'-end of first mate.
+- the order of the junction in the recovered walk, starting from 5'-end of forward read
 - type of the junction:

   - "u" - unconfirmed junction, right and left alignments in the pair originate from different reads (forward or reverse).
 This might be indirect ligation (mediated by other DNA fragments).
   - "f" - pair originates from the forward read.
 This is direct ligation.
   - "r" - pair originated from the reverse read.
 Direct ligation.